Titelberg: Celtic period

 While there is evidence that the site was probably inhabited as far back as 2000 BCE, the beginnings of urban civilization can certainly be traced back to the 2nd century BCE when there were bronze-working shops at the site.
 In the 1st century BCE and the 1st century CE, the oppidum had become a civilized community trading with other Gallic centres.
 The Treveri nobles appear to have occupied the dwellings at the centre of the plateau.
 The Celtic tombs excavated in the vicinity, specifically at Clemency, at Scheierheck near Goeblange and at Kreckelbierg near Nospelt contain a range of articles including wine flagons, spurs, knives, lances and oil lanterns testifying to the aristocracy of those buried.

-The entire site was originally surrounded by 10 m high, reinforced ramparts of Murus Gallicus type, with fortified doors at either end of the main road through the site.
+The entire site was originally surrounded by 10 m reinforced ramparts of Murus Gallicus type, with fortified doors at either end of the main road through the site.
 The ramparts then collapsed over the years due to the lack of maintenance after the Roman conquest.